 A hemangioma is where tiny blood vessels collect together and come up above the skin.
 These marks can disappear on their own as the child grows.

 A port-wine stain is actually vascular in nature, a flat, coloured mark (red, pink, purple) on the head, abdomen or limbs.
-Port-wine stains can appear almost anywhere, however, and can be treated everywhere, though success is not guaranteed.
+Port-wine stains can appear almost anywhere, however, and can be treated everywhere, though complete success is not always possible.
 Laser treatment is our preferred removal method, since we can destroy the blood vessel tangles and spare unstained skin.

 We use a range of treatments to treat any kind of birthmark.